 My main advice is not to get obsessed with printable documents and not to attempt to print them all.

-Observe your child, and print as you go.
-Some children will love 3 parts cards.
+Observe your child and print as you go.
+Some children will love 3-part cards.
 Others will not be interested until they are way older.

 Download our free 3 part cards about Garden birds